Horace Arthur Seel, 2nd Lt, 1/7th Battalion, Cheshire Regiment

 Horace was a keen sportsman and whilst at the Grammar School was captain of both the football and cricket teams, and also assisted at Macclesfield Cricket Club.

 Horace joined the Oxford O.T.C on arrival at university and was gazetted 2nd Lieutenant on 4th March 1915, joining the 7th Cheshire Regiment, then in training at Bedford.
 He went out to the Dardanelles from Oswestry with a draft of 50 men on the 15th November, arriving on 2nd December and taking up position in the defending trenches at Lala Baba.
-His death was reported in the Macclesfield Times of 31st December 1915:
+His death was reported in the Macclesfield Courier on 1st January 1916:

-Mr and Mrs Seel have received a copy of a letter sent by Private Wilfred Harrison, 1/7th Cheshires, to his mother.
+The following extracts are from a letter written by Private Wilfred Harrison, of Macclesfield, to his mother.
 He states, “The officer who came out here with us was talking to me and another Macclesfield lad, and it was the first day in the trenches, when a shell came and burst between us, and the pair of them were killed.
 How I escaped is a mystery.
 The force of the shell bursting knocked me ten yards on my back and a bullet out of the shell struck a shovel I had on my shoulder and flattened it.
 I have the bullet now.
 That poor officer was a nice chap … he lived in Bond Street.”

 In Macclesfield, 2nd Lt Horace Seel is commemorated on the Park Green, Town Hall, St Michael’s Church, St George’s Church and King’s School war memorials, and the Macclesfield Cricket Club roll of honour.